 You will also say goodbye to the food that fell on the hob and was petrified there.

 They are the most efficient: above gas and hob.

-They can only be used with some containers: specifically with those that include magnetizable materials (most metals and stainless steel, also enamels).
+They can only be used with some containers, specifically those that include magnetizable materials (most metals, stainless steel, and enamels).

-Pots and pans made of aluminum, terracotta, ceramic or copper will not work with induction.
-They simply will not heat up.
+Pots and pans made of aluminum, terracotta, ceramic, or copper will not work with induction.
+They will not heat up.

-They are expensive: approximately double their surface area and potency equivalent in glass-ceramic plates.
+They are expensive: approximately double their surface area and potency equivalent to glass-ceramic plates.

-A ceramic cooker is someone adapted to their times, which is not complicated.
+A ceramic cooker is adapted to their times, which is not complicated.